FAMILIAR-project/HackOurLanguages-SIF/README.md

  * Personal work (30 september)

  * Advanced model transformation and the expression problem (MA, 03 october)
+   * slides: `ModelManagement.pdf` and slides of "Who is afraid of Object Algebras?" by Tijs Van Der Storm https://speakerdeck.com/joyofcoding/whos-afraid-of-object-algebras-tijs-van-der-storm

-    - we give a set of papers on the expression problem that we will use in the final exam  (see below for more details)
+   * we give a set of papers on the expression problem that we will use in the final exam:
+    * E. Gamma, R. Helm, R. Johnson, and J. Vlissides, Design Patterns:
+Elements of Reusable Object-oriented Software.
+Addison-Wesley Longman Publishing Co., Inc., Boston, MA, USA, 1995. **Interpreter** and **Visitor** chapters
+    * B. C. d.
+S. Oliveira and W. R. Cook, “Extensibility for the masses - practical extensibility with object algebras,” in Proceedings of the 26th European Conference on Object-Oriented Programming (ECOOP’12), 2012, pp. 2–27.
+    * J. Jézéquel, B. Combemale, O. Barais, M. Monperrus, and F. Fouquet, “Mashup of metalanguages and its implementation in the kermeta language workbench,” Software and Systems Modeling, vol. 14, no. 2, pp. 905–920, 2015.
+    * Y. Wang and B. C. d.
+S. Oliveira, “The expression problem, trivially!” in Proceedings of the 15th International Conference on Modularity (Modularity’16).
+ACM, 2016, pp. 37–41.

  * Personal work (7 october)

  * Introduction to Variability Modeling: software product lines and feature models (MA, 10 october)
    * slides: VariabilitySPLIntro.pdf
    * milestone: compilers (deadline: 20 october)